Resting Metabolic Rate Calculator

 - RMR formula and calculating your Resting Metabolic Rate

 - How accurate are RMR / REE estimations?

 * where the RMR calculator states "calories" it is actually "kCal", or kilocalories.
 Common usage, however, shortened "kilocalories" to "calories" so we are adhering to that convention.

 What is RMR?

 The Resting Metabolic Rate (RMR) is the amount of energy your body consumes when in resting state.
-It is also encountered under the names Resting Energy Expenditure or REE, as well as RDEE - Resting Daily Energy Expenditure.
-The RMR is a huge component of Total Daily Energy Expenditure (TDEE) - usually 60-85% of TDEE and is often used to calculate daily caloric needs, and from them: different kinds of diets / food regimes, and nutrient requirements.
+It is also encountered under the names Resting Energy Expenditure or REE, as well as RDEE - Resting Daily Energy Expenditure, which is why this tool can be referred to as both an RMR calculator, REE calculator, or RDEE calculator.
+Abbreviations aside, RMR is a huge component of Total Daily Energy Expenditure (TDEE) - usually 60-85% of TDEE and is often used to calculate daily caloric needs, and from them: different kinds of diets / food regimes, and nutrient requirements.